Luke McGhie

 ADDITIONAL CONTRIBUTIONS TO THE MONTEMAR – Nothing yet but I’ve got a feeling he’ll come up with something cool for a prize.

-WHAT NEEDS TO HAPPEN IN 2024 – Golf is a game of streaks and Luke needs to figure out how to get on a good one.
+WHAT NEEDED TO HAPPEN IN 2024 – Golf is a game of streaks and Luke needs to figure out how to get on a good one.
 When you open a tournament with a birdie on one of the most famous holes in golf, you would expect a quality run to follow, but Luke followed up his deuce with an 8 on a 300 yard par 4 and two holes later defied the quad max rule by carding a 10 on the straightforward 1st.
 Safety first, my friend – Eliminate the big numbers!
 Luke needs to find danger from the tee box then do everything in his power to avoid it.
 He’s going to draft well, he’s going to have a blast, but will he come to the realization that he doesn’t always have to go for it?
 Same as in 2023, if Luke can find a way to turn those triples into doubles and doubles into singles, there’s no reason to think he can’t pull out a top ten finish in 2024.

 ODDS TO WIN – 98-1